REPAM

 Why does experience contribute to Socio-Environmental Justice and Good Living?

-We conserve 4,000 hectares of forest, our work benefits 127 families, we have 400 hectares in agroforestry systems with sustainable management from which we obtain the cocoa we produce.
+We conserve 4,000 hectares of forest, our work benefits 127 families, and we have 400 hectares of agroforestry systems with sustainable management practices from which we obtain the cocoa we produce.

 The work carried out by the experience contributes to the following categories of Socio-Environmental Justice and Good Living.